12 Car Accident Facts You Should Know as Louisiana Drivers

 All in all, auto accidents have a negative economic impact of $277 billion per year.
 This figure equates to nearly $900 for each citizen of the United States.

 12. Nearly 250 Louisiana Fatal Auto Accidents per Year are Related to Alcohol Impairment

 Louisianans certainly love to party and there is nothing wrong with that!
 However, alcohol use contributes to 245 deadly auto accidents in Louisiana each year.
 The drivers in these accidents had a blood alcohol concentration of at least 0.8.

 Hurt in a Car Wreck?
 We Can Help

 The purpose of presenting the car accident facts detailed above is to raise awareness of how dangerous driving has become.
 If you are hurt while on the road, you should not have to pay for anything related to the accident unless it was completely your fault.
 Even if you are partially responsible for the accident, it still might be possible to obtain compensation.

 Our attorneys will review your case, gather evidence and do everything possible to obtain justice in the form of financial compensation.
-Contact Mike Brandner Injury Attorneys at (504) 345-1111 to schedule a no-cost consultation.
+Contact Mike Brandner Injury Attorneys at (504) 345-1111 to schedule a free consultation.
 There is no fee unless we win your case.
 Our office hours are 8:00 a.m. to 5:00 p.m., Monday-Friday.
 Yet we will take your call 24 hours a day, 7 days a week.
 If you prefer to contact us online, click our website’s LiveChat feature located in the bottom right-hand corner.